NHACP-IF/NHACP-specification/nhacp-specification.md

 explicitly here.

 * Version 0.2
+    * Defined the new FILE-GETPROP and FILE-SETPROP requests.
 * Version 0.1
     * Defined the protocol versioning convention.
     * Defined the new NHACP-REQUEST session mutiplexing scheme and